Political Science Internships and Activities

 Experience political and administrative processes firsthand.
 Internship opportunities within the program exist at the local, state, and national levels.

-As a political science major, you may qualify to participate in the semester-long internship Washington Program, in conjunction with SUNY Brockport.
-This premier internship program offers students a guided intensive work and academic experience in the offices of key participants in the national policy-making process—executive, legislative, judicial, political parties, or select interest groups.
+As a political science major, you may qualify to participate in the semester-long internship in Washington.
+The Washington Program offers students a guided intensive work and academic experience in the offices closest to the national policy-making process.
+Spend a semester working with decision-makers, political parties, or select interest groups.

 Participants in the Washington Program have interned with:

 - The Environmental Protection Agency

 You may also participate in the New York State Assembly or Senate internship programs.
 These internships provide a small stipend in addition to class credit while you are working and studying in Albany.
 Local and regional intern placements include the United Nations Association of Rochester, Refugee Resettlement Services, and the Rochester and Syracuse mayors' offices.

 EuroSim allows you to participate in decision-making simulations of the European Union.
 Every year, nearly 200 students from approximately 20 institutions meet in Europe or the United States for four days to play the roles of European Union members to negotiate a policy proposal.
 The program also includes cultural excursions, social events, and meetings with European Union officials.

 Clubs and Organizations

 As a political science student, you may be eligible for induction into Fisher's Psi Delta chapter of Pi Sigma Alpha, the national political science honor society.
 Email email@example.com regarding the criteria for admission to the honor society.